deployKF/website/content/guides/external/mysql.md

 ---
 icon: custom/mysql
 description: >-
-  Learn how and why deployKF uses MySQL.
+  Learn how and why deployKF needs MySQL.
   Learn how to use an external MySQL database to improve the performance and reliability of __Kubeflow Pipelines__ and __Katib__.
 ---

 # MySQL

-Learn how and why deployKF uses MySQL.
+Learn how and why deployKF needs MySQL.
 Learn how to use an external MySQL database to improve the performance and reliability of __Kubeflow Pipelines__ and __Katib__.

 ---